About My Work

 Chris Ofili- who comes from Manchester and even uses glitter in his paint.
 Particularly like “The Upper Room” installation of paintings

-Copyright Helen Foster.
-Please use the contact page if you would like to enquire about a specific work or licence an image.
+All works on this site are Copyright Helen Foster (all rights reserved).
+Please use the contact page if you would like to enquire about a specific work or image.